cyrildever/crumbl-exe/README.md

 #### Javascript Library ####

-You might want to check out the JS implementation for the Crumbl&trade;: [`crumbl-js`](https://github.com/edgewhere/crumbl-js), a Javascript client developed in TypeScript for generating secure data storage with trusted signing third-parties using the Crumbl&trade; technology patented by Edgewhere.
+You might want to check out the JS implementation for the Crumbl&trade;: [`crumbl-js`](https://github.com/cyrildever/crumbl-js), a Javascript client developed in TypeScript for generating secure data storage with trusted signing third-parties using the Crumbl&trade; technology patented by Cyril Dever for Edgewhere.

 #### Scala Library ####

-You might also want to check out the Scala implementation for the Crumbl&trade;: [`crumbl-jar`](https://github.com/edgewhere/crumbl-jar), a Scala client for the JVM and an executable JAR as well.
+You might also want to check out the Scala implementation for the Crumbl&trade;: [`crumbl-jar`](https://github.com/cyrildever/crumbl-jar), a Scala client for the JVM and an executable JAR as well.

 ### License ###